kostivasiev/ecloud/.gitlab/issue_templates/Issue-Deliverable.md

 Short description of the change, what the desired outcome is.

-Link to the parent issue here in the desription, or add as a related issue if relevant
+Link to the parent issue here in the description, or add as a related issue if relevant

 ### Statement of Requirements